 There must be a permanent clear line of vision between the detector and the reflector.
 Reflective objects must not be near the line of vision between the detector and reflector.
 Reflective objects too near to the line of sight can reflect the light beam from the transmitter to the receiver.
 If this occurs, the detector will not be able to distinguish these reflections from those of the reflector and the protected space will be compromised.
-Reflective objects such as ductwork or windows should be a minimum +/- 2° out of the center of the beam path of the beam).
+Reflective objects such as ductwork or windows should be a minimum of 15 inches (38.1cm) from the path of the beam (TBC).
 In cases where reflective objects cannot be avoided, the complete reflector blockage test can be used to determine if the installation is acceptable.